Kindred

 What if there's no will?

 That's common, and it doesn't change much of the work.
 When there's no will, state law decides who inherits and who can be appointed to administer the estate.
-We handle the same administration either way — and tell you plainly if a step needs an attorney.
+We handle the same administration either way — and point out anything you may want to review with an attorney of your choosing.

 What if the assets are in more than one state?

 We coordinate it.
 Property in another state can mean a second, separate proceeding (ancillary probate).
-Your specialist manages the moving pieces across states so you're not juggling courts in two places at once.
+Your coordinator manages the administrative moving pieces across states so you're not juggling courts in two places at once.

 Do you handle selling the house?